Skiathos holidays 2019 / 2020

 Skiathos is a small island in the Sporades Archipelago and was one of the first to be developed with tourism in mind, meaning Skiathos holidays are designed to be perfect from start to finish.

-Flights and hotels on the island are affordable and make a holiday to Greece in 2017 an excellent choice.
+Flights and hotels on the island are affordable, making a holiday to Greece in 2019 / 2020 and 2019 / 2020 an excellent choice for a cheap holiday.
 This little island has a rich history and beautiful beaches, and the buzzing main town of Skiathos (Skiathos Town) has a vibrant mix of glitzy seafront development and hidden gems in the old town districts, leading up to the Tris Ierarhes and Agia Triada Churches.

-At a Glance
+At a glance

 - Time Zone: GMT +

-- Average flight time: 3h 45m
+- Average flight time: 3h 25m

 When to go